 How We Build a Brand Identity

-This case study focuses on how Nancy Burgess Strategic Marketing created a new brand identity for a regional company, Malik Lighting & Signs, Inc.
+This case study focuses on how the Nancy Burgess Strategic Marketing team created a new brand identity for a regional company, Malik Lighting & Signs, Inc.

 The Brand’s Situation: a New Focus

 Moreover, the owners recognized the need to differentiate the company in terms of its words and its appearance.
 We call this rebranding both verbal branding (verbal and written words) and visual (logo, colors, etc.) branding.

 Previously, the brand had provided lighting and lighted sign services for a variety of businesses.
 However, at this point, the owners wanted to begin to target a specific niche.

 Along with its traditional services, it would also focus on:

 - Converting gas stations from one name brand to another,

 - Installing cooler lighting in convenience stores (C-stores), and